- Written by Dr.Mehmet Demircioglu

-How Should I Track Hair Transplant Growth Without Panicking?
+Tracking Hair Transplant Growth Without Panicking

-The best way to track hair transplant growth is to take clear photos once a month, under the same light, from the same angles, with the same hair length when possible.
-Do not judge the result every day.
-Daily checking turns normal recovery into anxiety.
 In the first year, your job is not to prove that the transplant succeeded or failed every morning.
-Your job is to document changes calmly, follow the aftercare plan, protect your native hair, and know when a real warning sign deserves medical review.
+Your job is to document changes clearly, follow the aftercare plan, protect your native hair, and know when a real warning sign deserves medical review.
+One anxious photo can show lighting, hair length, or a bad morning.
+A repeated monthly set can show a trend.
 That simple routine gives you better evidence and much less fear during recovery.

 How often should I take hair transplant progress photos?